PierreBorine/ags-config/README.md

   barBundle = inputs.ags-config.lib.mkBar {
     # Name of the binary and Astal instance.
     name = barName;
-    # Name of the javascript variable "themeName"
-    # This bar currently has "Hyalos" and "System24"
-    theme = "Hyalos";
     # base00 to base0F hex colors.
     # Using Stylix colors here.
     base16 = config.lib.stylix.colors;